COM 66 — Think on Your Feet: An Improviser’s Guide to Business and Communication

 This course is not a theater-performance course; no theater or improv experience is necessary.

-Debra Schifrin teaches two courses at the Stanford GSB that she co-created: "Creativity and the Business Ecosystem," a core strategy course, and "Spontaneous Management," the school’s first improv-based management course.
-Her consulting firm designs and leads innovative, improv-based training sessions for businesses on leadership, communications, collaboration, and storytelling.
+Debra Schifrin teaches two courses she co-created at Stanford Graduate School of Business: "Creativity and the Business Ecosystem" and "Spontaneous Management," the school’s first improv-based management course.
+Through her consulting company, she leads innovative, interactive, improv-based corporate training sessions for business teams nationwide.
+Her focus areas include leadership, communications, collaboration, and storytelling.
+Schifrin is a former NPR reporter.
 She received an MBA from Harvard.

 Textbooks for this course: